rangle/ngcourse/handout/01-introduction.md

 ```javascript
 person.firstName;
 ```
-or the bracket notation
+As opposed to an object oriented language like Java, bracket notation is not strictly used to access array elements.
+It can also be used to access a variable in an object:

 ```javascript
 person['firstName'];
 ```

-JavaScript Scope
+##JavaScript Scope

 In JavaScript, the scope represents the variables, functions and objects you have access to.
 Note that in JavaScript, both functions and objects can be variables.